EnviroDIY/LearnEnviroDIY/_episodes/10-SimpleLoggingSketch.md

 - "Run `simple_logging.ino` to collect data from the Mayfly data logger's built-in sensors."
 - "Modify `simple_logging.ino` to also collect data from a DS18 submersible temperature sensor and/or a BME280 air temperature, humidity and barometric pressure sensor."
 keypoints:
-- "Simple logging is a good way to test and deploy sensors without logging to internet."
+- "Simple logging is a good way to test and deploy sensors and log to an SD card."
 ---
 ## Part 2, Episode 3: Your first Modular Sensors sketch